KablamoOSS/kerosene/packages/kerosene-ui/readme.md

 Custom hook which throttles the provided callback with `requestAnimationFrame`.

-### `useRect(disable?)`
+### `useRect(disable?, eventList?)`

 Custom hook which measures the bounding rect of the element attached to `ref`.
-Listens to window resize events and any scroll event on the page.
+Listens to window resize events and any scroll event on the page, plus any extra event names passed to `eventList`.
+Stops listening when `disable` is set to `true`.

 Returns `[ref, rect, { scrollX, scrollY }]`.